Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 #### _Special Design
-**We desicde to use JumpE to distinguish BEQ and BLT for PCSrcE** In version 2 and later versions, the instruction will not be pass to next pipeline stage.
+**We decide to use JumpE to distinguish BEQ and BLT for PCSrcE** In version 2 and later versions, the instruction will not be pass to next pipeline stage.
 In order to decide a branch in `E` stage only the `JumpD` and and `BranchD` will be pass into the stage.
 However, if we only use 1 bit for each signal, we could not distinguish 2 jump instruction and 4 branch instruction.
 So we decided to add one more bit to the `Jump` signal.

-However, for 2 bit branch, this enough to distinguish 2 jump instruction.
-But the 4 branch instruction are still not be distinguished.
+However, for 2 bit branch, this enough to distinguish 2 jump instructions.
+But the 4 branch instructions are still not be distinguished.

 Just like the case in following picture.
 ![wrong_pipline_control_table](./images/wrong_pipeline_control_table.png)

-Therefore, we decided to also use `Jump` siganl to distinguish these `BEQ` and `BNE` base on the priciple of minimalism.
+Therefore, we decided to also use `Jump` signal to distinguish these `BEQ` and `BNE` base on the priciple of minimalism.
 ![pipeline_control_table](./images/pipeline_control_table.JPG)

 And these tables are made during our discuession.
 If we do not do it in control table.
 We hardly find this problem straight away.
 Therefore, you can see that, control table is very useful in design process.

 ### VERSION-3-HAZARDDETECTION

 In version 3, I only participate in debugging process.
 I point out a bug that is coming from lw/lb/lbu followed by add/addi that use same register.
 The debug process for this super long runtime program is not easy.
-And I come up with a new way to debug the code: adding 'Flag' in assembly code and display the 'Flag' status in runtime (add code to `top_tb.cpp`).
+And I come up with a new way to debug the code: adding 'Flag' in assembly code and display the 'Flag' status in runtime (added code to `top_tb.cpp`).

 #### _Special Design
 **Debug using 'Flag'**
 This special design is not for the cpu, but for our debug process.

-As I describe earlier, the reference assembly code `pdf.s` has reletively long runtime than other code we test with.
+As I describe earlier, the reference assembly code `pdf.s` has relatively long runtime than other code we test with.
 As it will read out a very large data file.
 Therefore, we can not use gtkwave to see what happen during the runtime.

-My method to solve this difficualty is to use `a0` register as a 'flag' and use `top_tb.cpp` to monitor the runtime.
+My method to solve this difficulty is to use `a0` register as a 'flag' and use `top_tb.cpp` to monitor the runtime.

 Here is how I do it.
 ![flag_in_assembly](./images/flag_in_assembly.png)